 Passionate about Southfield and its community he sees the school as a hub of excitement, innovation and creativity and the school of choice in the local area.

-Nick Barrett - Vice-chair of Governing Body & Member of Resources Committee (Co-Opted Governor)
+Nick Barrett - Vice-chair of Governing Body & Member of Teaching and Learning Committee (Co-Opted Governor)

-Nick was elected a governor and vice chair of the governing body in 2018 and is also a member of the Resources Committee.
+Nick was elected a governor and vice chair of the governing body in 2018, and was re-elected again in 2022.
+He is also a member of the Resources Committee.
 He currently has three children attending Southfield.
 Post university Nick moved to London and started a career in the financial services sector before getting the opportunity to move abroad in 2007.
 Returning to London in 2013, Nick saw Chiswick as the ideal place to settle with his young and growing family and, when the opportunity arose, was keen to play an active role in the ongoing development and success of Southfield School.

 Nick currently acts as a consultant in the FinTech sector and was previously Corporate Banking COO within a global bank.
 Nick aims to use his professional skills to benefit Southfield.